Office of Assessment

 GCU also develops, deploys and continually improves a wide range of surveys to obtain input from constituencies.
 This systematic and robust approach includes recurring faculty and student end-of-course surveys, end-of-program surveys, initial course surveys, alumni surveys, student services surveys and a wide variety of other discipline- and area-specific surveys.

-Receiving feedback from our students is imperative in pursuing our mission of measuring and delivering a quality education to all.
+Receiving feedback from our students is imperative in pursuing our mission of measuring and delivering quality education to all.
 Feedback collected from student surveys from April to June 2023 found that:

 University Assessment Committee